 The lure is used to coax an animal into a behaviour you want him/her to do.
 It physically guides the pet into the desired position, such as a sit or a down.
 You can use a lure to entice your pet to come when he/she is called by showing him/her the treat.

 When training your pet, you must determine what he/she loves and likes.
 Training treats are not meant to be meals.
-Always use tiny pieces of food so that your kitten does not fill up on them.
+Always use tiny pieces of food so that your puppy/kitten does not fill up on them.
 Training treats should be low-fat and may include small, healthy commercial treats or tiny pieces of cheese, liver, chicken, fish, chicken hot dogs, or beef.
+Training toys for puppies to be used as rewards can be squeaky toys, tennis balls, a Frisbee, or any toy your puppy really enjoys.
+Training toys for kittens can be dancing feathers or tassels, catnip, a soft mouse, or other animated objects.

 Offering your pet his/her normal mealtime kibble is okay if you are asking for an easy behaviour without distractions.
 In many cases, though, kibble will not be enough to motivate your pet if there are distractions present.